-This chemical must be stored in a well-ventilated, dry and cool spot – not always possible in a bug out situation.
+This chemical must be stored in a well-ventilated, dry, and cool spot – not always possible in a bug-out situation.
 As people who own swimming pools know your chemicals must be kept away from heat and moisture.
-Exposure to these can lead to explosions, whether by accident or on purpose – watch this YouTube video but don’t show the kids – otherwise they might want to experiment!

-The best way to make sure water is safe to drink is to bring it to the boil, allow boiling vigorously for around 1 minute or so, then cooling it before using.
+The best way to make sure water is safe to drink is to bring it to a boil, allow it to boil vigorously for around 1 minute or so, then cool it before using.
 Make sure any sediment remains at the bottom when you pour if you have not used a filter system.